whynotmake-it/rivership/packages/heroine/README.md

 ### Velocity-Aware Transitions

-Provide velocity information for smoother transitions from gestures:
+Provide velocity information for smoother transitions from gestures using `HeroineVelocity`:

 ```dart
 HeroineVelocity(